 - Individuals that are using passes MUST be accompanied by their "+1" person when entering the gate.
-A late arrival will not be accepted. - GHSA passes can only be used by the individual issued the pass. - County season passes may only be used by the individual issued the pass. - Employees (only) are allowed free admission at their schools "home" games.
-Employees must present their badge at the gate. - Copies of the RCSS passes ARE NOT to be accepted.
-An original pass must be presented. - Coaches are allowed guests to attend events at no charge.
-A list of the coach's guest MUST BE APPROVED BY THE COUNTY DIRECTOR OF ATHLETICS.
-Changes to the lists can only be made by principals and assistant principals. - Varsity football is allowed twelve (12) guests per game this is the TOTAL allowance not per coach - Varsity basketball is allowed eight (8) guests per game 4 guests for the girls' coaches and 4 guests for the boys' coaches.
-This is the TOTAL allowance not per coach - Middle school football is allowed six (6) guests per game.
-This is the TOTAL allowance not per coach - Middle school basketball is allowed six (6) guests per game 3 guests for the girls' coaches and 3 guests for the boys' coaches.
-This is the TOTAL allowance not per coach - THIS ONLY APPLIES FOR THE HOME TEAMS! - Bands are only allowed eight (8) chaperones at no charge. - Concession workers are only allowed five (5) at no charge.
+A late arrival will not be accepted. - GHSA passes can only be used by the individual issued the pass. - Employees are allowed free admission to all Richmond County regular season games only.
+Employees must present their badge at the gate.
+ONLY THE EMPLOYEE IS ADMITTED AT NO CHARGE.
+Employee's guest must pay admittance. - Copies of the RCSS passes ARE NOT to be accepted.
+An original pass must be presented. - Coaches are allowed guests to attend events at no charge. - ♦ Varsity football is allowed eight (8) guests per game this is the TOTAL allowance not per coach - Varsity basketball is allowed four (4) guests per game 2 guests for the girls' coaches and 2 guests for the boys' coaches.
+This is the TOTAL allowance not per coach - Middle school football is allowed two (2) guests per game.
+This is the TOTAL allowance not per coach - Middle school basketball is allowed four (4) guests per game 2 guests for the girls' coaches and 2 guests for the boys' coaches.
+This is the TOTAL allowance not per coach THIS ONLY APPLIES FOR THE HOME TEAMS! - Bands are only allowed five (5) non-board employee chaperones at no charge. - Concession workers are only allowed four (4) per concession stand at no charge.

-A list of chaperones and workers must be provided for those that will be entering each game.
+\A list of chaperones and workers must be provided for those that will be entering each game.